 More common water ice planes than thought!

 NASA released above image on 28 January 2016 on the New Horizons Mission web page, half a year later than its closest approach.
 The image shows basic results of one of the most important Pluto facts: Calculated water ice concentrations derived with two different techniques.

 Why are there two different images regarding water on Pluto?
 And why does the amount of water ice on Pluto surface varies dramatically?
 We’ll go further in details.

 One thing to note down before doing that: Those interpretations depend only on one hemisphere.
 And there are no detailed surface information for the other part yet.
-The reason behind this is, New Horizons captured those images while it was flying by Pluto System and this half of Pluto was in day light.
+The reason behind this is, New Horizons Spacecraft captured those images while it was flying by Pluto System and this half of Pluto was in day light.

-Actually there are additional images from the non-encountered hemisphere of Pluto during close approaches of New Horizons as well.
+Actually there are additional images from the non-encountered hemisphere of Pluto during close flyby of New Horizons as well.
 However those images were obtained either with lower light reflection or aimed to observe Pluto atmosphere from “night zone” which makes major surface analysis impossible.

 Pluto’s Water Ice Concentration Maps

 Let’s come back to the water ice concentration maps.

 Both images were taken with Ralph and LEISA (Linear Ethalon Imaging Spectral Array) instruments equipped onboard New Horizons Spacecraft.
 In addition, the images are produced on infrared wavelengths and captured 108.000 kilometers away from surface.

 While Ralph is responsible for both visible and infrared imaging, LEISA is the instrument specialized for surface material duties as it is capable of capturing specific infrared wavelength from its every single pixel.